When Does The Bible Say To Fast

 Focus on Prayer and Scripture

 Read passages of Scripture that are relevant to your intentions for fasting.
-For example, if you are fasting for forgiveness, read passages about God's mercy and grace.
+And for example, if you are fasting for forgiveness, read passages about God's mercy and grace.
 If you are fasting for guidance, read passages about God's wisdom and direction.
 Write down your thoughts and reflections in your journal, and use them as a basis for your prayers.

 Manage Physical Challenges